Delayed Baggage

 1. Report your delayed baggage

-Please let us know your bag has been delayed at the kiosk in the arrivals hall or through the ReportMyBag form.
+Please let us know your bag has been delayed at the airport either with our agents or at the kiosks in the arrivals hall or through the ReportMyBag form.
 Please only fill this form in once, as filing multiple reports will delay tracing.

-When we receive your report, we will keep you informed about the status of your bag by email.
+When we receive your report, we will keep you informed about the status of your bag by email and SMS.

-Please note, if your bag was delayed and Aer Ligus was the carrier, you must report as soon as possible, to claim for essential expenses incurred.
+Please note, if your bag was delayed and Aer Lingus was the carrier, you must report as soon as possible, to claim for essential expenses incurred.

 Report Delayed Baggage